jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 !!! warning
 	Remember to put a `%` before the `pip install` command: in this way the python module is directly available in the kernel.
 Otherwise restart the kernel to use the installed packages.

-There is a drawback to use `pip install`: when your JupyterLab instance is restarted you will lose all installed Python modules.
+There is a drawback to use `pip install`: when your JupyterLab instance is restarted, you will lose all installed Python packages.

 ### 3.2 conda